Level up your aim with the worlds lightest gaming mouse

 Zero latency debouncing

 You can change CPI, Angle Snapping or LOD without having to install software on your PC.
-This is not only convenient, but more importantly crucial for pro gamers that are usually not allowed to install software on competition PCs.
+This is not only convenient, but more importantly crucial for professional gamers that are usually not allowed to install software on competition PCs.

 Overclock to 8,000 Hertz